Limit Order Books: Modelling LOBs

-\textcite{Gu:2009} simulated the \textcite{Mike:2008} model and performed a DFA$m$ (see Section \ref{longrange}) on the output mid-price return and volatility series.
-They found that neither series exhibited a long memory.
-For the mid-price return series, this is an accurate replication of the stylized facts (see Section \ref{stylizedfacts}); whereas for the volatility series, this indicates that the model fails to capture the empirically observed long memory.
-Gu and Zhou then proposed an extension to the model, in which the relative prices were drawn from a Student's $t$ distribution with long memory, rather than independently.
-They found that such a modification caused the volatility series to exhibit long memory, in line with the stylized facts, while still retaining all of the model's other results.
+\citet{Gu:2009} simulated the \citet{Mike:2008} model and performed a DFA$m$ (see Section \ref{longrange}) on the output mid-price return and volatility series.
+They found that the mid-price return series did not exhibit long memory, in agreement with empirical data, but that neither did the volatility series.
+This is in disagreement with the widely observed stylized fact of volatility clustering (see Section \ref{stylizedfacts}).
+Gu and Zhou then proposed an extension to the model in which the relative prices of orders were not drawn independently, but rather were simulated to exhibit long memory.
+This modification caused long memory to emerge in the volatility series and preserved all of the model's other results.

-\textcite{Gu:2009probability} replaced the Student's $t$ distribution for relative prices of incoming orders with several other distributions, and simulted the \textcite{Mike:2008} model to examine how this affected its output.
-They found that the empirically observed power-law tail in the mid-price return distribution only appeared in the model's output when the distribution from which positive relative prices were drawn had heavy tails, irrespective of whether the distribution from which negative relative prices were drawn had heavy tails or not.
+\citet{Gu:2009probability} replaced several of the stochastic processes governing order flow in the \citet{Mike:2008} model with other distributions to examine how this affected the output.
+They concluded that a power-law tail in the mid-price return distribution only appeared in the model's output when the distribution from which positive relative prices were drawn had heavy tails, irrespective of whether or not the distribution from which negative relative prices were drawn had heavy tails.

+Although \citet{Toth:2011anomalous} and \citet{Mike:2008} did not directly assume that traders were rational, the conditional structure of random variables in their models can clearly be considered as consequences of rational decision-making.
+For example, the dependence of market order sizes on $n^a(a(t),t)$ and $n^b(b(t),t)$ in the \citet{Toth:2011anomalous} model can be interpreted as traders attempting to minimize their market impact, and the lower rate of cancellation among active orders with larger relative prices in the \citet{Mike:2008} model can be considered to reflect how traders would not submit such orders unless they were willing to wait for them to be filled in the future.